Frequently Asked Questions

 Greenfield Natural Meat Co.® meat products are made from animals that are raised without any antibiotics – ever!
 Our producers follow standards of care that allow them to raise healthy animals without the need for the routine use of antibiotics.
 This includes a customized, highly nutritious feed formulation that promotes natural immunity, rigorous animal husbandry and barn management practices to control for the spread of disease, and continuous monitoring of herd health.
-If an animal gets sick and requires an antibiotic, they are treated with antibiotics as prescribed by a veterinarian and removed from the Greenfield program.
+If an animal gets sick and requires an antibiotic, they are treated with antibiotics as prescribed by a veterinarian and removed from the our program.

 If you don't ever use antibiotics, what happens if one of your animals get sick?

 Despite all the measures in place to prevent illness amongst our animals, an animal can still get sick.
 If this happens, we work with our veterinarians to consider all options of treatment to protect the animal’s health and welfare.
-If antibiotics are required, the animal will be treated and removed from the Greenfield program.
-They will not supply our Greenfield products.
+If antibiotics are required, the animal will be treated and removed from our program.
+They will not supply our Greenfield Natural Meat Co.® products.

 Why is it important to raise an animal without antibiotics?